There are a number of factors that determine how death benefits from pensions are taxed:

 |

-A taxable lump sum - taxed at their marginal rate of tax.
+A taxable lump sum - taxed at their marginal rate1 of tax.

 |

 A tax-free income *.
-This could either be income from a beneficiary's flex-access drawdown plan or from a lifetime annuity.
-Income is tax-free if funds are designated into drawdown or a lifetime annuity is set-up within a two year period.
+This could either be income from a beneficiary's flexi-access drawdown plan or from a lifetime annuity.
+Income is tax free if funds are designated into drawdown or a lifetime annuity is set-up within a two-year period.

 |

-A taxable income - taxed at their marginal rate.
-This could either be income from a beneficiary's flex-access drawdown plan or from a lifetime annuity.
+A taxable income - taxed at their marginal rate1.
+This could either be income from a beneficiary's flexi-access drawdown drawdown plan or from a lifetime annuity.

 |